-The young and talented Kenyan artist describes herself as having a soft spot for illustrating African brands, while occasionally breaking character to pursue beauty beyond the continent.
-I have followed her journey through Instagram and every illustration is breathtaking and refreshingly filled with positive meaning that I find myself always relating to.
-She draws inspiration from the various experiences and scenes she comes across and clearly, she has good taste in every aspect.
+The young talented Kenyan artist describes herself as having a soft spot for illustrating African brands, while occasionally breaking character to pursue beauty beyond the continent.
+I have followed her journey through Instagram and every illustration is breathtaking and refreshingly filled with positive meaning that I find myself ever relating to.
+She draws inspiration from various experiences and scenes she comes across and clearly, she has good taste in every sense of the word.

-I can say that her signature character is the African woman.
+Phoebe’s signature character is the African woman.
 She shows up in most of her pieces.
 Looking through her work means realizing the power, grace, style, beauty, diversity and the ever desirable personalities of African women.
 Looking through means seeing the pride she has of her homeland and everything it has to offer.
 It means being filled with pride as a person from this continent.
 As a Kenyan stylist and fashion blogger, it means a lot to be represented in the way Phoebe does.
 To see style this edgy in art is exhilarating.
 I do look forward to seeing more of her imagination.

 Here are her own words via questions that I asked.